How to Migrate WooCommerce and WordPress Data

 When you include all fields in Step 2 (see above), this will also migrate all custom fields created by third-party plugins or themes.
 However, this will only include custom fields that are stored in the regular WordPress post meta database table.

-If the data is stored in a custom database table, you'll have to use custom code (see documentation) along with our API (see documentation) to both export and import the data.
-Here's an example for importing: Import Data to Custom Database Table.
+If the data is stored in a custom database table, you'll have to use custom code (see documentation) along with our API (see documentation) to migrate the data.
+Here's an example for the import portion of this: Import Data to Custom Database Table.

 Difference Between Migrating Posts or Other Post Types

-This Quickstart guide shows a simple migration process using WordPress posts, but the same steps can be taken for any post type or custom post type detected by WP All Export and WP All Import, which should be most of them.
+This Quickstart guide shows how to migrate WordPress posts, but the same steps can be used to migrate any post type or custom post type.

-The main difference between migrating distinctive post types is that the plugin options will change according to the post type being imported or exported.
+The main impact of migrating different post types is that the plugin options will change according to the post type being imported or exported.

-Will Your Plugin Migrate Taxonomies, Images, and Custom Fields, Too?
+Will Your Plugins Migrate Taxonomies, Images, and Custom Fields, Too?

 The same is true for all images and all custom fields that are attached to the migrated records.

-Learn to export your WordPress data to a CSV, Excel, or XML file with WP All Export.
+Learn how to o export WordPress data to a CSV, Excel, or XML file.